-Target companies that don’t meet our criteria are much more likely to underperform.
+Target companies which don’t meet our criteria are much more likely to underperform.
 They will undoubtedly take attention away from a company’s core business, requiring time-intensive “fixes” that a smoothly running company would not.
 The criteria we use to evaluate target companies are intended to ensure we have an excellent chance to turn the business around and build value.

 After an acquisition or investment candidate meets our criteria, an extensive analysis is conducted of the business, its industry, products, competition, management, sales, balance sheet and profit & loss statements.
 From our analysis, the company is valued, an offering price and investment structure is determined, and the legal structure for the proposed investment is established.
 The Gallamar Group’s principals then conduct all negotiations with the seller(s), the financial institutions, and their respective legal and accounting counsel.